tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 }
 ```

-When you indicate the exception here, you list the type of exception using a specific Javadoc tag (explained later).
+When you indicate the exception here, you list the type of exception using a specific Javadoc tag.

 ## Inheritance